Verrius Flaccus

 Marcus Verrius Flaccus (c.
 55 BC – AD 20) was a Roman grammarian and teacher who flourished under Augustus and Tiberius.

 Life

-He was a freedman, and his manumitter has been identified with Verrius Flaccus, an authority on pontifical law; but for chronological reasons the name of Veranius Flaccus, a writer on augury, has been suggested (Teuffel-Schwabe, Hist. of Roman Lit.
-199, 4).
+Flaccus was a freedman, and his manumitter has been identified with Verrius Flaccus, an authority on pontifical law, though, for chronological reasons, Veranius Flaccus, a writer on augury, has also been suggested.
 He gained such a reputation by his methods of instruction that he was summoned to court to bring up Gaius and Lucius, the grandsons of Augustus.
 He moved there with his whole school, and his salary was greatly increased on the condition that he took no fresh pupils.
 He died at an advanced age during the reign of Tiberius (Suetonius, De Grammaticis, 17), and a statue in his honour was erected at Praeneste, in a marble recess, with inscriptions from his Fasti Praenestini.